 Glutathione is the body's master antioxidant, a potent molecule that combats oxidative stress in the body to protect our cells from damage.
-It does this by recycling antioxidants such as vitamin C, quenching free radicals, detoxification of harmful compounds, and shielding cells from reactive oxygen species (1).
+It does this by recycling antioxidants such as vitamin C, quenching free radicals, detoxifying harmful compounds, and shielding cells from reactive oxygen species (1).
+Glutathione benefits can range far and wide and may include many positive effects such as improved mitochondrial function, anti-aging properties, reduced oxidative stress, anticancer effects, improved antioxidant levels, lowered risk for chronic disease such as heart disease and diabetes, and keeping your body healthy.

 5 amazing benefits of glutathione